 Hover over a portfolio section to add an image, then use the Gallery tab to control how it displays.

 How cropping affects product images depends on which version of Squarespace your site is on.

 After uploading images to your store sections, use the store section tweaks to style them.
 While editing a page, click the pencil icon.
 You can change the spacing, columns, aspect ratio, and text alignment.
 Experiment with different style tweaks to set how your product images display.
-To learn more about customizing your store page, visit Collection page sections in version 7.1.
+To learn more about customizing your store page, visit Collection page sections.